PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Methodology

 \item When the micro-module is involved in the prediction, for every $k$ steps of micro-module with $\delta t$ like Equation \ref{eq2}, the final output of micro-module is passed to the macro-module, and at this point, the output from the macro-module serves as the output of the entire PIMRL model shown as Equation \ref{eq3}.
 When the micro-module is not involved in the prediction, the macro-module rollout is a simple autoregressive process with time step $\Delta t$.

 \item Finally, there is a PIMRL loop that operates in conjunction with the macro-module rollout.
 After every $N-1$ rollout of the macro-module, the micro-module stops participating in the prediction, and the macro-module performs $N$ steps of autoregressive prediction on its own.
 This completes a total of $2N$ rollouts.
-Each output from the macro-module during these $2N$ rollouts serves as the output of PIMRL as depicted in Equation \ref{eq1}. \end{itemize} We utilize two equations to represent the relationship between the micro-scale module and the macro-scale module, denoted as $F_{micro}$ and $F_{macro}$ respectively, as illustrated in Figure \ref{mainmodel1}.
-The details of this process can be represented using the aforementioned symbols as follows:
+Each output from the macro-module during these $2N$ rollouts serves as the output of PIMRL as depicted in Equation \ref{eq1}. \end{itemize}